210119-java-enterprise/SupremeSQL/README.md

 This ORM provides a special print method for the Select methods.
 You have to create a PrintSelect object and use its printRow method

-To customize the output, you could play around with the toString method in each model classes
+To further customize the output, you could play around with the toString method in each model classes

 # Demo
 Below is a Github link to a Demo for the ORM